daytonaio/content/articles/20240911_Building_a_Codespaces-like_Experience_with_Daytona_and_GitLab.md

 - **Automated Development Environments**: *Automated environments save time and reduce errors by providing a consistent setup for all team members.
 Automated environments are crucial for agile development, enabling quick switching between projects and minimizing setup frustrations.*

-- **Daytona Overview**: *Daytona automates environment setups using simple configuration files, supports multiple IDEs and integrates seamlessly with GitLab.
+- **Daytona Overview**: *Daytona automates environment setups through various methods, supports multiple IDEs, and integrates seamlessly with GitLab.
 Daytona allows teams to spin up standardized development environments tailored to project needs easily.*

 - **Integrating Daytona with GitLab**: *Daytona can be integrated with GitLab to create development environments based on branches, tags, or merge requests.
 The integration of Daytona with Gitlab can be triggered manually or automated as part of the CI/CD pipeline.*

-- **Methods for Setting Up Environments**: *Three methods of environment setup are covered: Using GitPod, the Daytona CLI, and the Daytona API.
-Each method offers flexibility in creating environments based on project requirements.*
+- **Method for Setting Up Environments**: *A method of environment setup is covered: Using the Daytona CLI.
+This method offers flexibility in creating environments based on project requirements.*

 - **Customizable and Collaborative Features**: *Daytona environments support custom configurations, public ports for sharing, and integration with various tools and services, enhancing collaboration and productivity.*

 - **Conclusion**: *Integrating Daytona with GitLab creates a codespace-like experience that improves development efficiency, reduces errors, and supports agile workflows.*

+## Prerequisites

+To follow along with this article, you must have the following:

+- Daytona installed and running on your system.
+You can check this [guide](https://www.daytona.io/docs/installation/installation/) for the installation.

+- Docker installed and running (e.g. Docker Desktop)

 ## The Importance of Automated Development Environments

-It is important to understand why automated development environments are crucial in today’s development landscape is important.
+It is important to understand why automated development environments are crucial in today’s development landscape.
 Traditionally, setting up a development environment involves a series of manual steps: installing dependencies, configuring tools, setting up databases, and ensuring that components work together seamlessly.
 This process is not only time-consuming but also error-prone.

 Different team members might use different versions of a dependency, leading to subtle bugs that are difficult to diagnose.
 Similarly, new developers in the team might struggle to get their environment up and running, which may delay their ability to contribute to the project.
 Automated development environments solve these problems by providing a consistent, repeatable setup process.
-The environment setup can be defined in a configuration file and automatically created whenever needed.
+The environment setup can be automatically created by Daytona based on the project dependencies.
 This ensures that all team members work in the same environment, reducing the risk of errors and improving overall productivity.

 Moreover, automated environments are particularly beneficial for teams working on multiple projects.
 Developers on those teams can switch between projects without worrying about conflicting dependencies or configurations.
 This flexibility is important in agile development environments, where teams may need to pivot quickly between different tasks.